DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FAQ.md

 ### Refresh module
 After each deployment, refresh module via **EDI parameters**. <br>
+This will flush EDI caches and refresh EDI module metadata such as EDI document types, XML structures, field names etc.

 If you receive:
 - XSD validation error 'The 'minOccurs' attribute cannot be present.': use **Reset structure** on your XML templates to fix XSD validation error.
 - SQL errors: Run a db sync